 Today’s guest post is from Mariola Czupowska, who blogs at the Language Wanderer.
 She is from Poland and was recently inspired to learn Norwegian!
 She set herself an interesting challenge of recording videos in the language, and used a trip to Oslo to motivate her to make even more progress.
 I found her story interesting […]MORE

-I’m a musician, and I advocate learning language with your ears instead of your eyes.
+(Note: Flow courses are currently discontinued, you can learn about my new courses here) I’m a musician, and I advocate learning language with your ears instead of your eyes.
 But I often get pushback for this view: “You can’t just assume that everyone is an auditory learner like you.
-Personally, I’m a visual learner so I can’t learn a language unless I can see it.”
-This seems like a reasonable […]MORE
+Personally, I’m a visual learner so I […]MORE

 I came across this strange video on a break (from my top secret project).
 It depicts an episode of Law & Order as if it had chickens/roosters instead of people (from an episode of the funny show “Robot chicken”).
 Because of that, the dialogue is nothing but gibberish clucks.